The State of AI Agent Hosting in 2026

 AI agents have moved from experiments to production workloads.
-The hosting landscape is evolving rapidly to keep up.
-Here’s where things stand in 2026.
+The hosting landscape is evolving fast to keep up.
+Here is the state of things in 2026.

-- Production agents (not prototypes) now outnumber experimental ones
+- Production agents are starting to outnumber experimental ones

-- Managed hosting adoption doubled as teams prioritize speed over control
+- Managed hosting adoption keeps accelerating as teams trade control for speed

 The biggest shift: teams are treating agent hosting as a solved problem, not a differentiator.
-Just like you don’t run your own email server, you shouldn’t run your own agent infrastructure.
+The same way you do not run your own mail server, you should not run your own agent infrastructure.

 In 2025, most teams self-hosted.
 In 2026, managed hosting is the default for new deployments.
 The reasons are familiar: